 My opinions will be based on my experiences, only.

-First on my list is a response to a recent comment from The American College of Obstetricians and Gynecologists (ACOG), about The Blossom article: “Why Is It So Hard to Find an Endometriosis Specialist?”
+First on my list is a response to a recent comment from The American College of Obstetricians and Gynecologists (ACOG), about the article: “Why Is It So Hard to Find an Endometriosis Specialist?”
 In it, I pointed out that there is a severe lack of proper endometriosis-related medical training and guidelines.

 In a request for comment from The Blossom, ACOG EVP, and CEO, Dr. Hal Lawrence said: "Many patients with endometriosis can be treated hormonally, but not all women.
 Some women are going to need more aggressive hormonal or surgical treatment.
 Surgery should not be the first line of care because there are greater risks inherent to surgery.”